Dual Language Immersion

 Please go to the DL/I FAQs or share this shortened URL: https://bit.ly/NCDLIfaqs.

-The DL/I Discourse magazine is a periodic publication featuring an array of articles for DL/I educators based on a theme.
-Please use the links below to access the past editions in PDF format.
+The DL/I in NC News, which was previously known as the DL/I Discourse magazine, is a periodic publication featuring an array of articles for DL/I educators.
+Please use the links below to access the current and past editions in Canva or PDF format.

 There is a considerable body of research that outlines the benefits of dual language/immersion (DL/I) programs for students, including: